jperez3/digitalocean-tf/t1/README.md

 #### Provider file

-The instructions in the `provider.tf` file is a heads up of sorts which tells terraform "Wake up!
+The instructions in the `provider.tf` file is a heads up of sorts which tells Terraform "Wake up!
 Expect to communicate with these cloud providers!"
 As you can see, there are some pre-configured settings on how to connect to DigitalOcean

 #### User Data template